shivendrra/shivendrra/README.md

 11- [Shred](https://github.com/shivendrra/shredword) [in progress]: BPE tokenizer library using C based code at the backend for fast execution speeds with Python interface for usage.

 12- [Enigma2](https://github.com/shivendrra/enigma2) [in progress, backlogged]: Second version of Enigma to predict & classify DNA & proteins more accurately using Transformers.

+13- [Biosiac](https://github.com/shivendrra_/biosiac) [in progress, private]: Tokenizer for DNA & Protein specific ML applications, for Enigma2 basically and other applicable programs if any.

 ## Socials
 [Instagram](https://www.instagram.com/shivendrra_/) | [Twitter](https://twitter.com/shivendrra_) | [LinkedIn](https://www.linkedin.com/in/shivendrra/) | [Youtube](https://youtube.com/@shivendrra_)